Note

 return reducer.fit_transform(descriptors)

-Provide a created function and environments to chemiscope.explore()
+Provide a created function and environments to chemiscope.explore().
+The

 environments are manually defined following the format [index of structure, index